asterisk/documentation/docs/Development/Policies-and-Procedures/Software-Configuration-Management-Policies.md

 * **Minor** - denotes a release version.
 These increase sequentially for each release.
 * **Patch** - denotes that the release was either a security release made from the previous release, or a release made to fix regressions or serious bugs detected in the release.

-!!! note
+/// note
 Over the years, the Asterisk version numbers have changed.
 A lot.
 For anyone who has ever had to write a script that parses Asterisk version numbers, we apologize.
 We'll try hard not to change it again.

-[//]: # (end-note)
+///